-Emily S. is a student studying in York, England.
-More than 147 million people worldwide have or will develop alopecia areata, according to the National Alopecia Areata Foundation.
+More than 6.6 million people in the United States and 147 million people worldwide have or will develop alopecia areata, according to the National Alopecia Areata Foundation.
 For some, hair falls out in clumps, then grows back, only to fall out again.
 Others lose hair from their head, eyelashes and eyebrows.
 People with alopecia are often mistaken for cancer patients, but the condition isn’t life-threatening and many people with alopecia are healthy otherwise.